-O’Connor, a Democrat, was the representative for Louisiana's 1st congressional district from 1927 to 1931.
+O’Connor was the representative for Louisiana’s 1st congressional district and was a Democrat.
+He served from 1927 to 1931.

 From Jun 1919 to Mar 1931, O’Connor missed 255 of 1,159 roll call votes, which is 22.0%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.